 For watchmaking, no country compares to Switzerland.
 It has a long tradition of making some of the best and most venerated watches in history.
-This article will explore some of the oldest and most valuable Swiss watches and watch brands, albeit with some necessary homage to the Germans, English, and French too.

 The Oldest & Most Valuable Swiss Watches

 When we decided on the type of watch company we wanted to be, we knew from day one that our watches had to be Swiss-Made.
 Given Chaz’s 20+ years in the industry, it was never a doubt in our minds.

 Part of the reason for this is because of what being Swiss-Made really means, and part of it is because we wanted to honor and respect a storied tradition of watchmaking that has produced some incredible timepieces.